Axway/amplify-central/content/en/docs/manage_unified_catalog/discover-and-consume-catalog-assets.md

 linkTitle: Discover and consume catalog assets
 weight: 20
 date: 2019-12-16T00:00:00.000Z
+---
-description: Learn how to discover and consume assets in Amplify Unified Catalog.
+This topic explains how to discover and consume assets in Amplify Unified Catalog.
 Assets can be REST APIs, SOAP APIs, other non-REST APIs (for example, gRPC, Avro, graphQL), MFT services, and custom catalog assets.
----

 ## Find a catalog asset